barbosantos/kafka-studies/chapter_4/consumers_notes.md

 ### Eager rebalance

 In this method, all partitions are revoked, meaning consumers lose their ownership of the partitions, for a short time.
 During this short time no messages consumed.
-Then, after a while, a new reassignet is made for the consumers.
+Then, after a while, a new reassignment is made for the consumers.

 ### Cooperative rebalance